Back

 Biography

-Rene A. Mendez specializes in stellar astrophysics and stellar populations studies of the Milky Way using computer models and high-precision astrometric measurement techniques to tackle various problems of astrophysical interests.
-These techniques encompass trigonometric parallaxes of nearby stars, proper motions of resolved stellar populations for stellar kinematics – including satellite galaxies of the Milky Way - and the study of visual binary stars for mass determinations.
-He is also interested in the use of statistical tools from information and decision theory for the analysis of astronomical data, especially astrometry and photometry of point sources and moving sources using solid-state detectors.
+Rene A. Mendez specializes in stellar astrophysics and studies of stellar populations in the Milky Way, using computational models and high-precision astrometric measurement techniques to address various problems of astrophysical interest.
+These techniques include trigonometric parallaxes of nearby stars, proper motions of resolved stellar populations for stellar kinematics - including satellite galaxies of the Milky Way - and the study of visual binary stars for mass determination.
+He is also interested in the use of statistical tools from information and decision theory for the analysis of astronomical data, especially the astrometry and photometry of point sources and moving sources using solid-state detectors.

-PhD in Astronomy from Yale University, USA, 1995: "A semi-empirical model for the distribution of star counts, color, and kinematic properties of stars in the Milky Way".
-Advisor professor William F. van Altena
+Ph.D. in Astronomy from Yale University, USA, 1995: "A semi-empirical model for the distribution of star counts, colors, and kinematic properties of stars in the Milky Way".
+Advisor: William F. van Altena

-Master of Science in Astronomy Universidad de Chile, 1989: "Kinematic Study of the Sirius and Hyades superclusters", Advisor professor María T. Ruiz
+Master of Science in Astronomy, Universidad de Chile, 1989: “Kinematic Study of the Sirius and Hyades superclusters”.
+Advisor: María T. Ruiz

 Bachelor of Science with a major in Physics, Universidad de Chile, 1987.